Tips for a Successful Tsum Valley Via Manaslu Circuit Trek:

 - Hire a porter to carry your backpacks.

-Manaslu Tsum Valley Trek lies in the Manaslu Conservation Areas Project (MCAP) of Nepal.
-The trek offers the raw beauties of natural and cultural paradise.
-To keep it preserved and unique, the government of Nepal declared it a restricted zone where trekkers must have the following trekking permits, such as:
+Tsum Valley Manaslu Trek lies in the Manaslu Conservation Areas Project (MCAP) of Nepal.
+This trek offers the raw beauties of natural and cultural paradise.
+To keep it preserved and unique, the government of Nepal declared it a restricted zone where trekkers must have the following trekking permits.

 - Manaslu Special (available from Nepal Immigration in Kathmandu and Pokhara): - It costs $100 from September to November for the first seven days plus $15 for each additional day, and $75 from December to August for the first seven days plus $10 per additional day per person.
 Also, a minimum of two people and a licensed guide is mandatory to obtain the Manaslu Circuit Trekking permit.